Credentive-Sec/metaschema-codegen/README.md

 # Overview of Metaschema-Codegen

+## IMPORTANT NOTES

+**IMPORTANT** Please note that the directory "metaschema-python/metaschema_python/elementpath" contains a patched version of a github repo.
+The PR for the patch has been accepted, but the patched version has not been published to PyPi yet, so we are maintaining the link.
+This will change when the a new version of the [elementpath library](https://pypi.org/project/elementpath/) is published, so don't rely on the directory being there.

 ## Purpose

 The Metaschema-codegen library and application is designed to parse a schema designed in the Metaschema lanaguage and generate a source library that implements the schema using a clear and idiomatic API.
 The generated library is intended to be standalone, with minimal dependencies beyond those provided by the language's standard library.